 What if I never get married?

-Leading college small groups for about 10 years, I hear this question a lot.
+Being a college mentor, I hear this question a lot.
 “What if I never get married?”

 First of all, I get it.
 When I was 20 I was totally terrified to end up middle aged with my only companions as jelly donuts and 17 cats.